gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{\texttt{lm()}}
 The
-$1-\boldsymbol{R}^2$ from this regression is the amount of independent information in *X1* that is not explained by the other variables in the model. \index{R-squared} The VIF for each variable is defined using this quantity as
+$1-\boldsymbol{R}^2$ from this regression is the amount of independent information in *X1* that is not explained by (or related to) the other variables in the model. \index{R-squared} The VIF for each variable is defined using this quantity as
 $\textbf{VIF}_{\boldsymbol{k}}\boldsymbol{=1/(1-R^2_k)}$ for variable $k$.
 If there is no shared information $(\boldsymbol{R}^2=0)$, then the VIF will be
 1. But if the information is completely shared with other variables
 $(\boldsymbol{R}^2=1)$, then the VIF goes to infinity (1/0).
-Basically, large VIFs are bad, with the rule of thumb that values over 5 or 10 are considered "large" values indicating high multicollinearity in the model for that particular variable.
-We use this scale to determine if multicollinearity is a problem for a variable of interest.
+Basically, large VIFs are bad, with the rule of thumb that values over 5 or 10 are considered "large" values indicating high or extreme multicollinearity in the model for that particular variable.
+We use this scale to determine if multicollinearity is a definite problem for a variable of interest.
+But any value of the VIF over 1 indicates some amount of multicollinearity is present.
 Additionally, the $\boldsymbol{\sqrt{\textbf{VIF}_k}}$ is also very interesting as it is the number of times larger than the SE for the slope for variable $k$ is due to collinearity with other variables in the model.
-This is the most useful scale to understand VIFs even though the rules of thumb are on the original scale.
+This is the most useful scale to understand VIFs and allows you to make your own assessment of whether you think the multicollinearity is "important" based on how inflated the SEs are in a particular situation.
 An example will show how to easily get these results and where the results come from.

 \indent In general, the easy way to obtain VIFs is using the ``vif`` function from the